MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 Power Automate Desktop makes some additional outgoing web requests at runtime, which are documented in [Desktop flows services required for runtime](https://docs.microsoft.com/power-automate/ip-address-configuration#desktop-flows-services-required-for-runtime).

-The CRL endpoints use HTTP over port 80 and are initiated by the **UIFlowService**.
+The CRL endpoints are only required if you use the on-premises data gateway.
+They use HTTP over port 80 and are initiated by the **UIFlowService**.

 The WebDriver endpoints are only required if you use Selenium IDE desktop flows and have an automatically updating browser.
 These endpoints use HTTPS over port 443 and are initiated by the **Microsoft.Flow.RPA.Agent.exe** process using the user account that is running the desktop flow.